iwankoTG/udacity/p07_CarND-Path-Planning-Project/writeup_Path-Planning-Project.md

 ## Writeup

-### After reviewing the lessons, I thhought I could understand the concept of behavior planning.
+### After reviewing the lessons, I thhought I could understand the concept of the behavior planning.
 However, once I started the project, I noticed that writing the code of planning was very difficult.
-As the project Q&A section was really helpful to start, I followed the outlines explained in the Q&A and incorpolate most of the Arron's code.
+As the project Q&A section was really helpful to start, I followed the outlines explained in the Q&A and incorpolate most of the Aaron's code.
 After letting the car drive, checking the points that the car did not drive well, I added my own additional code to improve the driving.

 ---